 - DSRI enabled along with App-Override policy (select application HTTP-NSRI)

 Client to Server flow content inspection is done, but complete Server to Client flow is skipped from inspection and thus the traffic is identified as HTTP-NSRI.
 This can typically be used in environments with high traffic load to internal trusted web-servers with small packet sizes and content inspection is required for http requests only.

-The following steps describe how to apply DSRI along with App-Override policy.
+The following steps describe how to apply DSRI along with the App-Override policy.

 - Configure an HTTP-NSRI Override policy.
 An example is shown below:

 - Create a security policy to allow the HTTP-NSRI application.

 - Check the "Disable Server Response Inspection" option for the security policy created in step 2.